 The Blue Bird

 She thanked him for the water.
-She said, “I’ve got to get back upstairs.”
+“I’ve got to get back upstairs.”

 It had been one of those friendly congruities of feeling between people not ready to be friends.
 Dave fading back into distance, giving her this non-answer answer, rejecting the invitation to speculate.

 And Gitana forgot soon enough, after she’d left him that way.

 As to the promised distribution, she went down just past sunrise (up so early…after nightfall having nothing whatever to do), and saw boxes were stacked in the stairwell, under the stairs, blocking the mailboxes and the door to the basement.
 Someone else was there, a woman in a blazer and cap…but she was only dressed this way.
 She shrugged at Gitana’s question.